sharife/goldenthread-v2/site/content/productions/six-plays-en-short.md

 end: 1999-08-28T20:42:00.000Z
 heading: A collection of contemporary works ranging from parody to profound exploring love, death, revolution and other trivial pursuits.
+description: >-
+  Golden Thread Productions' Festival of One-Acts will present six short works by authors from, or on themes concerning, the Middle East.
+Most of the productions will be premieres of original plays developed by the company, however, Bay Area theatre lovers will recognize Emily Shihadeh’s *Grapes and Figs are in Season* which has previously toured the Bay Area to remarkable reviews.

+  This unusual festival, perhaps the first of its kind in the US, will run in repertory for four weeks in August at the Exit Theatre in San Francisco.
+Golden Thread Productions, which defines its connection to the Middle East expansively and inclusively, is made up of artists from all parts of the globe.
 stage: Exit Theatre, San Francisco
 lists:
   - heading: "Series 1: Wednesday and Friday evenings"